emirbartu/xml-digital-sign/README.md

 # XML Signature Validation Application

 This application validates digital signatures of XML documents according to XMLDSig standards, with a focus on invoice documents.
+## To be add
+* Add XML File
+* Create index.js file with xml-crypto, xmldom, xpath libraries
 ## Installation

 1. Clone the repository: